Panther Model 100: Development

 1935 - Deeply finned sump and improved lubrication.
 This new bottom end remained almost unchanged for the next thirty years.
 This machine had a 6.5:1 compression ratio, 87 × 100 mm, ohv sloper engine.

-The 1935 Model 100 was the machine on which Miss Florence Blenkiron and Miss Teresa Wallach undertook the epic journey from London to Cape Town, crossing the Sahara: the first such journey on a motorcycle combination.
+The 1935 Model 100 was the machine on which Miss Florence Blenkiron and Miss Theresa Wallach undertook the epic journey from London to Cape Town, crossing the Sahara: the first such journey on a motorcycle combination.